D-Hank/PRS-Net/README.md

 # PRS-Net

 ## Introduction
-A pytorch implementation of PRS-Net, a research work on TVCG by Lin Gao et al.
+A pytorch implementation of PRS-Net, a research work to detect planar reflective symmetry published on TVCG by Lin Gao et al.

 Official link: http://geometrylearning.com/prs-net/